Logo

 💡 Practical Tips

-• 1Increase financial stock allocation during rate hike cycles.
+• 1Increase financial stock allocation during rate hike cycles to benefit from improved margins.

-• 3XLF ETF provides broad financial sector exposure.
+• 3XLF ETF provides broad financial sector exposure with a solid distribution history.

 ⚠️ Common Mistakes